Crime Stoppers of McLean County: Have you seen this man?

-BLOOMINGTON — Crime Stoppers of McLean County needs the public's help in finding a person who is wanted on felony charges.
+BLOOMINGTON — Crime Stoppers of McLean County needs the public's help in finding a person wanted on felony charges.

-Deonte K. Spates, 21, is 5 feet 10 inches tall and weighs 135 pounds.
+Travis Michael Walker, 34, is 5 feet 9 inches tall and weighs 250 pounds.
 He has black hair and brown eyes.
-His last known address was in Bloomington, Illinois.
+His last known address was in Colfax.

 Crime Stoppers will pay cash rewards of up to $1,000 for information leading to the arrest and indictment of people who commit felony crimes in McLean County.
 Call 309-828-1111.